imsc-rosetta/imsc-rosetta-specification/README.md

 ### boxing

-The format defines the ways to achieve boxed subtitles with a presentation consumate to a broadcast subtitle.
+The format defines the ways to achieve boxed subtitles with a presentation consummate to a broadcast subtitle.
 Specifically it uses ebutts:linePadding to ensure that boxed lines have some space on the end.

 Boxing forms supported include Ghost box (semi-transparent boxing of text only), Boxed (solid boxing of text only), Ghost Stripe (semi transparent boxing which occupies the full width of each line), Solid Stripe (solid boxing which occupies the full width of each line).